nadine16uwitonze/github.io/README.md

 ## 👤 About

-This is the personal portfolio of **Nadine Uwitonze**, a Full-Stack Developer and Information Technology student at the **University of Rwanda, College of Science & Technology** (Year 3–4), based in Kigali, Rwanda.
+This is the personal portfolio of **Nadine Uwitonze**, a Full-Stack Developer and Information Technology student at the **University of Rwanda, College of Science & Technology** Year 4, based in Kigali, Rwanda.

 ---